Eschatologue/CM_wiki/docs/lore/antares/life.md

 ### Culture

 Antares' cultures mirror those of our world.
 London reflects the industrial strength of the British Empire, while Myrkheim is rooted in Norse and Germanic traditions.
-Valinor’s elves draw from Uralic cultures, blending mysticism with their connection to nature.
-Gallia’s aristocracy and rigid societal structures resemble post-revolutionary France.
+Valinor's elves draw from Uralic cultures, blending mysticism with their connection to nature.
+Gallia's aristocracy and rigid societal structures resemble post-revolutionary France.
 Soterrano fuses Swiss neutrality with the spiritual authority of Roman Catholicism, and Karakorum is a blend of Japanese, Chinese, and Mongolian cultures, represented in its seafaring fleets.